elliotprybil/Website-Monitoring/README.md

 # Website-Monitoring

-This is my project from the first year of my Bachelor's.
-The purpose here is to be notified as soon as a website will drop an item you are looking for.
+Be among the first notified when a website drops an item you are looking for.

+You can also use these scripts for other purposes such as medical appointments (e.g. VITE MA DOSE for Covid-19 Vaccines).

 ## Sneakers.py